Broadway (Los Angeles): Public transportation

-The Los Angeles Metro Rail's Historic Broadway station is an underground light rail station near the intersection of 2nd and Broadway, which is served by the E Line east to East Los Angeles and west to Santa Monica, and on the A Line northeast to Union Station, Pasadena, and Azusa and south to Long Beach.
+Los Angeles Metro Rail's Historic Broadway station is an underground light rail station at 2nd and Broadway.
+The station is served by the E Line (east to East Los Angeles and west to Santa Monica) and A Line (northeast to Azusa and south to Long Beach).

-Metro J Line bus rapid transit (BRT) has 5 stations adjacent to Broadway in South Los Angeles: 37th Street/USC, Slauson, Manchester/I-110, Harbor Freeway, and Rosecrans.
-These stations are along the Harbor Transitway, a dedicated busway between Downtown L.A.
-(Adams Blvd.) and the Harbor Gateway, near Carson, in the median of the Harbor Freeway (I-110), just west of Broadway.
-J Line BRT runs as far south as San Pedro and as far northeast as El Monte.
+Metro J Line bus rapid transit has five stations adjacent to Broadway: 37th Street, Slauson, Manchester, Harbor Freeway, and Rosecrans.
+These stations are all along the Harbor Transitway, a dedicated busway in the median of the Harbor Freeway, just west of Broadway.
+The J Line runs south to San Pedro and northeast to El Monte.

-Metro Local bus line 45 serves most of the length of Broadway, between Lincoln Heights through Downtown to the Harbor Freeway Station.
-Local routes 4, 30, and 40 serve portions of Broadway downtown.
+Metro Local line 45 serves Broadway between Lincoln Heights and the Harbor Freeway.
+Local routes 4, 30, and 40 also serve portions of Broadway.